deepakajaylinux/kevellphara/docs/source/virtualbox_ptvirtualize.rst

 Synopsis
 -------------

 This module encourage installation of voice.
-In case of phlagrant module fully managed by virtual box.
+In case of ptvirtualize module fully managed by virtual box.
 It is user friendly with Ubuntu and cent OS.
 The Virtual Box package installs on an existing host operating system as an application.
 Users of Virtual Box can load multiple guest OSs under a single host operating-system.
 Virtual Box has supported Open Virtualization Format (OVF).This is comfortable with Ubuntu and Cent OS.

 Help command
 -----------------------

-The help command guide the user to install virtual box in phlagrant.
+The help command guide the user to install virtual box in ptvirtualize.
 This help command guides the user to create a virtual host.
 This also displays to add a virtual host, remove a virtual host, Enable a virtual host, and Disable a virtual host.

 The help command for virtual box is shown below.

 .. code-block:: bash

-		phlagrant virtualbox help
+		ptvirtualize virtualbox help

 After inputs the above command, it starts functioning to add a virtual host editor.
 It catechesis the functions in the screenshots.